jlperona-teaching/ecs390-spring20/notes/tips-for-zoom.md

 Note that this option (and the option to prevent students from unmuting themselves) gets overridden inside breakout rooms.
 Don't worry about meeting students individually and them not being able to share their screen or talk.

-### Screen Sharing
+### Webcams and Screen Sharing

 > *A webcam is optional and not truly necessary.*

+You can enable or disable the ability for the host or participants to show their webcam (video in Zoom parlance) in the meeting settings in Canvas.
+It might be useful to prevent participants from showing video to prevent Zoombombing, but it's very easy to tell who's being disruptive via video, so I don't see it as a big problem.

-Your face will be put to side when sharing your screen.
+If you have a webcam, your face will be put to side when sharing your screen.
 Students can also control if and where they see your cameras, so don't worry about that.

 > *Click on the "Share Screen" button to select a window to share.*

 This is done in the meeting controls during a Zoom call.
 If you've moved your meeting controls, it might be elsewhere, but it's generally at the bottom.
-This allows you to present off things like PowerPoint presentations or a Firefox tab as I'm doing.
+This allows you to present off windows like a PowerPoint presentation, or a whole screen if you want to display multiple things.
-When sharing, hit "New Share" at the bottom to change windows/screens.
+When sharing, hit "New Share" at the bottom to change windows or screens.

+> *Consider enabling the option to allow annotations on shared screens.*

-It may also be useful to enable the annotate screen option in the settings on the Zoom website.
+This is done in the settings on the Zoom website.
-Doing so allows you to draw on your PowerPoint or other presentation.
+It may be useful to enable the annotate screen option to allow you to draw on your PowerPoint or other presentation.
 The "Annotate" button during a Zoom call is close to the "Share Screen" button in the meeting controls.

-Note that if you do this, you'll probably want to disallow participants to make annotations.
+Note that if you do this, you'll probably want to disallow participants to make annotations to prevent them from being disruptive.
-The option is close.
+The option to do so is close to the other two options.
+That ability to be disruptive may be a reason why you *wouldn't* want to consider enabling the annotation option.

 > *What if I want to write on something like a whiteboard?*

 You have a few options for scribing.
 For all of these, you're going to want a tablet with a stylus.
 Attempting to scribe with a mouse and keyboard is very difficult.
-If you don't have a tablet with a stylus, then I would recommend using a PowerPoint or presentation aid.
+If you don't have a tablet with a stylus, then I would recommend using a PowerPoint or other presentation aid over scribing.

 If you have an iPhone or iPad (preferably with a stylus) then Zoom's AirPlay integration is best.
 It's in the options when selecting a new screen to share.
 You can also scribe on other applications, such as Endnote or Microsoft OneNote.